SANTONLA/SANTONLA/README.md

 - 👀 I’m interested in SQL, Matlab, R Studio; Github; Machine learning tips.

-- 🌱 I’m currently working on and reading through material about statistics and econometrics in R and  machine learning techniques such as regression models, classfication, logistic regression, k-means algorithm and tree-based models: random forest, neural networks, support vector machines.
+- 🌱 I’m currently working on and reading through material about statistics and econometrics in R and  machine learning techniques such as regression models, classification, logistic regression, k-means algorithm and tree-based models: random forest, neural networks, support vector machines.

 - 💞️ I’m looking to collaborate on R studio projects.